 Regulatory Framework

-Transredes's principal transportation business for gas and liquids is a regulated public service in Bolivia governed by a number of laws, regulations, Supreme Decrees and concessions including, most importantly, the 1996 Hydrocarbons Law, the SIRESE Law and the Transportation Regulations for the Transportation of Hydrocarbons via Pipelines.
+Transredes's principal transportation business for gas and liquids is a regulated public service in Bolivia governed by a number of laws, regulations, Supreme Decrees and concessions including, most importantly, the 1996 Hydrocarbons Law, and the Transportation Regulations for the Transportation of Hydrocarbons via Pipelines (the “Transportation Regulations”).
 Other important regulations include the Regulations of Gas Marketing and the Regulations for the Design, Construction, Operation and Abandonment of Pipelines.

 The administration of these laws and regulations is the responsibility of the Superintendency of Hydrocarbons of Bolivia’s Sector Regulation System (“SIRESE”).

-SIRESE approves the terms and conditions of new transportation agreements between Transredes and Bolivian gas procedures and shippers.
-Bolivian law provides for open access to Transredes’s pipeline network, which requires Transredes to respond with a project proposal to any producer that requests access to the transportation system delivery for proven and probable gas and/or liquids reserves to market.
+SIRESE approves the terms and conditions of new transportation agreements between Transredes and Bolivian gas producers and shippers.
+Bolivian law provides for open access to Transredes’s pipeline network giving any party the right to access the system to the extent of available capacity.
+This requires Transredes to respond with a project proposal to any producer that requests access to the transportation system for proven and probable gas and/or liquids reserves.
 The proposal is reviewed by the producer as well as SIRESE to verify its purpose and economics.

 Transredes was specifically granted four administrative concessions to operate its pipeline assets for a 40-year term beginning in May 1997.
 No new concession is necessary for the capital expansion program, but Transredes is required to follow a reporting process with the SIRESE.
-At the end of their term, the concessions may be renewed at the government’s discretion or put out to tender.
-In the event of the latter, Transredes will receive the lower of unamortized PP&E adjusted for inflation or the winning bid price offered in the tender.

-Tariffs [Tariff regime to be confirmed]
+Tariffs

-The Superintendency of Hydrocarbons requires that all gas and liquids transportation services in Bolivia be subject to postage stamp tariffs.
-A postage stamp tariff is intended to prevent discrimination among shippers, suppliers and consumers by charging a single tariff irrespective of the transportation distance.
-In practice, there are separate postage stamp tariffs established for domestic gas, export gas, domestic liquids and export liquids.
-The postage stamp tariff system was adopted in order to equalize the cost of service to the cities and towns (for example, La Paz) that are relatively distant from the sources of gas and liquids located in the south and central parts of Bolivia and to encourage the development of reserves further from the entrance to GTB.
+Until May 2001, the Transportation Regulations require that all gas and liquids transportation services in Bolivia be subject to postage stamp tariffs.
+A postage stamp tariff does not take into account distance or volume in setting the per unit rate and, as such, is intended to prevent discrimination among shippers, suppliers and consumers by charging a single tariff irrespective of the transportation distance.
+In practice, there are separate postage stamp tariffs established for domestic gas, export gas, domestic liquids, domestic oil and export oil.
+The postage stamp tariff system was adopted in order to equalize the cost of service to the cities and towns that are relatively distant from the sources of gas and liquids located in the south and central parts of Bolivia and to encourage the development of distant reserves.

-The Hydrocarbons Law requires all tariffs to be lowest cost to the shippers (while maintaining the safety and reliability of the system), and to cover all capital and operating costs of the transporter.
+Except during the Transition Period, the Hydrocarbons Law requires that all tariffs be lowest cost to the shippers, which (while maintaining the safety and reliability of the system) will cover all capital and operating costs of the transporter.
 This is intended to create incentives for the transporter to make operational improvements in its service from time to time, and to give the transporter a reasonable rate of return on its investments.